How to prepare your development application(Back to top)

-To enhance the quality of applications and reduce re-work on the applications please browse through the list of FAQ’s which might help in preparing the applications.
-Click on the link below to read the FAQ’s.
+To enhance the quality of applications and reduce re-work on the applications please browse through the list of frequently asked questions, which might help in preparing the applications.

 The following items need to be prepared and submitted for all development applications (DAs):

-- completed DA form or Combined DA and Construction Certificate Form
+A completed DA form or combined DA and construction certificate form.

 A hard copy of the application form is required.

 Statement of environmental effects